wp-plugins/apply-with-linkedin-buttons/readme.txt

 Tested up to: 4.1.1
 Stable tag: 2.0

-**Important announcement: This plugin will is not affiliated with LinkedIn !
-**Credit to Martijn Heesters and the team over at D-media.nl for the excellent work in starting this plugin **Please read the plugins description section for details.
+**Important announcement: This plugin will is not affiliated with LinkedIn **Credit to Martijn Heesters and everyone at D-media.nl for starting this plugin **Please read the plugins description section for details.

-Use this plugin to easily add "Apply with LinkedIn" buttons to job opening posts and lets you customize them.
+Use this plugin to easily add "Apply with LinkedIn" buttons to job opening posts.

 == Description ==

 Easily add "Apply with LinkedIn" buttons to your posts and lets you customize them.
+Let people apply jobs using their LinkedIn profile.
+Receive applications to your nominated email address.
 The plugin features an options page in which the following can be configured:

-Display options:

-* Custom styling option, adds a containing div with classname which you can style in your stylesheet
+Display options: Custom styling option, adds a containing div with classname which you can style in your stylesheet Configuration options: Web service based webhook to insert applications directly to your database

 == Installation ==